-Online defamation, is often used for the role purpose of harassing the victim.
-Online defamation is often directed at the most unexpected victim.
+Online defamation could cause great reputational damage but also emotional distress due to the harassment.
+Online defamation, is often used for the sole purpose of harassing the victim and is often directed at the most unexpected victim.

 It is more common, than most people think, for CEOs of large organisations to be harassed through Facebook, LinkedIn, blogs and websites just because of the position they hold in the company.

 Most recent examples of online defamation campaigns, that had been created against company directors, include a campaign against the CEO of a large lender, by a customer who convinced himself that he was mis-sold a mortgage, against an MD of a listed gold mining company by a disgruntled shareholder and against an owner of an airline, by a jealous competitor.

 Online defamation refers to any untrue statement posted in an online context that causes or is likely to cause serious harm to someone's reputation or to their business.

 You and your lawyer must carefully assess the likelihood of success and through simulation play different PR scenarios and prepare for them.
-Your lawyer should have sufficient experience in the legal side and the public relations side of combating a case of online defamation.
+Your lawyer should have sufficient experience in the legal side and the public relations side of combating a case of online reputation attacks.
 Some traditional defamation lawyers don't always appreciate the specific impact of the defamation and harassment campaigns being carried out online.

 Taking legal action for online defamation may not be the most sustainable way to protect your personal or your organisation's reputation but it could certainly bring an end to an harassment campaign.
-Here is an example of a successful outcome following a campaign of online defamation against alarge company.
+Here is an example of a successful outcome following a campaign of online defamation against a large company.

 As soon as you discover that someone is defaming you or your business on the internet, it is important to act now.
 First, there is a limitation period of 12 months from the date of first publication to bring a defamation case but as a victim of online defamation, you are expected to mitigate your loses by acting expeditiously.

-In case of online defamation on social media, it is important to bring to an end the speedy dissemination of the information before things get out of control.
+In cases of defamation on social media, it is important to bring to an end the speedy dissemination of the information before things get out of control.
 Often by closing down one or two social media accounts and by sending the right message to a few more followers, it is possible to shut down an entire social media defamation campaign.